Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Background

 If the observation correlations are time independent, namely, $\mat{R}_m=\mat{R},\, \forall m$, then $\Cobsnoise = \mat{I}_{\nobstimes}\otimes \mat{R}$.
-In the presence of spatiotemporal correlations, the covariance matrix $\Cobsnoise$ becomes a dense symmetric block matrix with the $mn$th block $\mat{R}_{mn}$ describing covariances, between observation gridpoints at time instances $t_m$ and $t_n$, respectively.
+In the presence of spatiotemporal correlations, the covariance matrix $\Cobsnoise$ becomes a dense symmetric block matrix with the $mn$th block $\mat{R}_{mn}$ describing covariances between observation gridpoints at time instances $t_m$ and $t_n$, respectively.

-The standard Bayesian OED formulation, discussed above, is ideal for spatially and temporally uncorrelated observation errors, however it may not properly account for spatiotemporal correlations, and it is harder to apply when the design is allowed to vary over time.
-Moreover, it does not provide enough flexibility for handling effect of spurious observation correlations that might be introduced, for example, by misspecification of the observational error covariances.
-In~\Cref{sec:OED_Correlated_OBS}, we introduce a generalized formulation of the OED problem capable of handling these limitations.
+The standard Bayesian OED formulation, discussed above, is ideal for spatially and temporally uncorrelated observation errors.
+However, it may not properly account for spatiotemporal correlations, and it is harder to apply when the design is allowed to vary over time.
+Specifically, the role of the relaxed design matrix is to weight covariances between candidate sensor locations---a maximum weight of $1$ means activating the corresponding sensors, and a minimum weight of $0$ means deactivating them---based on their contribution to the OED optimality objective.
+Thus, the weighting matrix $\designmat$ needs to be applied to the observation error covariance matrix, and not to the precision matrix~\cite{liu2016sensor}, which is initially obtained based on the assumption that all sensors are activated.
+Moreover, the formulation does not provide enough flexibility for handling the effect of spurious observation correlations that might be introduced, for example, by misspecification of the observational error covariances.
+Furthermore, it does not provide any control over the values of design, besides the imposed bound constraints.
+For example, no inherent property enables imposing preference of specific values of the design variables such as observation cost constraints.
+In~\Cref{sec:OED_Correlated_OBS} we further discuss the issue of relaxation and introduce a generalized formulation of the OED problem capable of handling these limitations.